offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                 A1
 ```

 Rather than thinking of an unrooted tree's internal nodes as sub-clusters that combine together, it's more appropriate to think of them as points of commonality.
-An internal node captures the shared features of its neighbours and represents the degree_NORM of similarity between it and its neighbours via the the distances to those neighbours.
+An internal node captures the shared features of its neighbours and represents the degree_NORM of similarity between it and its neighbours via the distances to those neighbours.
 A very close neighbour is very similar while a farther away neighbour is not as similar.

 In the example above, the internal node that connects A2 and A4 has three neighbours: A2, A4, and the other internal node in the tree.
 Of those three neighbours, it's most similar to A4 (closest) and least similar to the other internal node (farthest).